charan379/Movie-Downloader/README.md

 This script is supposed to work on all UNIX based systems (GNU-Linux, Mac...)
 I haven't tested this on Windows.

 Python3 is only supported.
-Not tested on python2.
+Not tested on Python 2.
 The dependencies of this script are

 * [requests](https://pypi.org/project/requests/)